dakshj48/Bloglist/README.md

 # Bloglist

-A web app made using React.
+A web app made using React, Express, Node.js and MongoDB (MERN stack).

 This web application enables the users to add links to blogs to a list of blogs.